 The State of New York dropped all subsidies, back in the previous century.

-The Roosevelt Island RIOC Tax is substantial, and as an added frustration, those who pay get little say in how much it is or how it’s spent.
+The Roosevelt Island RIOC Tax is substantial, and as an added frustration, those who pay get little say in how much or how it’s spent.

 What Is The Roosevelt Island RIOC Tax?